-Storebrand ASA owns 100% of Storebrand Forsikring AS which offers non-life insurance products to private individuals and 50% of Storebrand Helseforsikring AS which offers health insurance products to companies and private individuals.
-Storebrand Forsikring AS entered a contract with Insr.
-Insurance Group ASA in August 2020 to take over their customer portfolio.
-More information is in Note 32 Acquisitions in Storebrand Annual Report 2020.
+Storebrand ASA owns 100% of Storebrand Forsikring AS which offers non-life insurance products to private individuals and companies and 50% of Storebrand Helseforsikring AS which offers health insurance products to companies and private individuals.

 Storebrand ASA owns 100% of Storebrand Bank ASA with subsidiaries, which offer banking services to the retail market in Norway.
-Storebrand Finansiell Rådgivning AS was 100% owned by Storebrand Livsforsikring AS at the beginning of 2020 and was sold to Storebrand Bank ASA and then merged in 2020.

 Storebrand ASA owns 100% of Storebrand Asset Management AS, which offers asset management to the corporate and retail markets in Norway and Sweden, including management of most of the assets for the group's insurance companies.
 The business in Sweden is managed through the 100% owned subsidiary SPP Fonder AB.
 Storebrand Asset Management AS own 100% of Skagen AS and 100% of Cubera Private Equity AS, a company offering private equity fund of funds.
+In 2021 Storebrand Asset Management AS bought the Danish real estate asset management company Capital Investments.